 Health and Wellbeing is at the heart of our work at Gateway Family Services.

 Our Solihull Lighten Up call centre staff support people who are managing their weight through external weight loss and weight management programmes.
 They offer extra telephone support, which has been found to motivate people to make further progress.

 We also run Pre-Diabetes Courses across South Birmingham.
 People whose blood sugar levels are consistently higher than normal may be at risk of Type 2 diabetes, so this course provides information and support, helping people to delay — or even prevent — the onset of the disease.

-We also have an active training department: EAST (Employment, Access, Skills and Training).
-Through this, we run our in-house training programme and all the training we are commissioned to deliver externally.
+We have an active training department called EAST (Employment, Access, Skills and Training).
+Through this, we run our in-house training programme and all the training we are commissioned to deliver externally for boards including RSPH and City & Guilds.
 Click here for a list of Health and Wellbeing courses we offer.

 From years of providing outreach services we have developed our own training packages to equip our staff with the skills and knowledge they need – and we can also be commissioned to deliver these for other organisations.
 We can also deliver Community Family Worker, the Health Trainer Qualification, Business Administration and Employability.
 For further details, contact Michelle Smitten.

 Over the past 11 years we have delivered a wide variety of services.
-Some are still going strong, but others have come to an end due to fixed term funding or budget cuts.
-We’re always happy to talk about the things we have done and share what we’ve learnt.
-We continue to try and secure funds to re-establish those services that have been shown to be particularly valuable.
+We’re always happy to talk about the things we’ve done, and share what we’ve learnt, and we continue to try and secure funds to re-establish those services that have been shown to be particularly valuable.

 Gateway Health Trainers ended in September 2017.
 It offered one-to-one support and advice to people who want to make lifestyle changes (eg to increase activity, eat a healthier diet, stop smoking or cut down on alcohol), helping them to set their own behavioural goals and to increase confidence and resilience.